Roche

 Roche has a huge amount of natural ability and is exceptionally ‘driven’.
 She is a hard-running dog and ranges far on open ground, but she remains in contact with her handler over these distances.

-She has a beautiful natural point which will send shivers down anyone’s spine(!) and will hold (if the bird holds) and flush on cue.
+She has a beautiful natural point and will hold (if the bird holds) and flush on cue.

-She retrieves to hand reliably with both game and dummies.
+She retrieves to hand reliably with both game and dummies and has quite a lot of experience picking up on shoots.

-The traits Roche has are much-needed amongst Weims, since a lot of the hunting and pointing ability has been bred out of Weimaraners, by people breeding for the show and pet markets.
+The traits Roche has are much-needed amongst Weims, since a lot of the hunting and pointing ability has been bred out of them, by people breeding for the show and pet markets.

-We favour US field lines because they excel in the areas the breed needs work on - but the US field lines also need careful outcrossing to the best European lines to keep COIs down.
-Roche is the product of this outcross.
+We favour US field lines because they excel in the areas the breed needs - but the US field lines also need careful outcrossing to the best European lines to keep COIs down.
+Roche is the product of this sort of outcross.

 KC name: UTwo Roche Des Brumes Des Bois Galody (IMP BEL)